 The state of Goa is certainly blessed with amazing geographic location along with variety in culture and architecture.
 The state was once a Portuguese colony and still has many beautiful reminiscent of the Portuguese era.
 One of such places is located in the capital city of Panjim.
-Fontainhas area, near Ourem Creek in Panjim has the Latin quarters of the Portuguese colonists.
+Fontainhas area, near Ourem Creek in Panjim, has the Latin quarters of the Portuguese colonists.
 Portuguese Architecture can thus, best be relished in Fontainhas Goa, a Portuguese Colony in Goa.

 Exploring a little Portugal named Fontainhas in this tiny state of India is certainly an eccentric experience.
 The Hindu Brahmins of Mala area co-exist here with the Indian Christians.
 Though most of these colourful houses in this Portuguese Colony are converted into Heritage Hotels and cafes, many houses can still be seen inhabited by the Goan Christians.
-The houses are typically built with colourful walls and a cross in the front wall.
-Many of them have antique wooden benches and furniture proudly showcased in their compounds and balconies decorated with the loveliest of the plants.
-It’s amazing to see the house plates and the shop names written in Latin.
-Another brilliant use of the abundant availability of seashells is its use in decorating the windows.

 Strolling further left on the street, you would see the beautiful yellow buildings converted into souvenir shops.
 The streets might surprise you with new amazement every time you visit it.
 So, don’t keep your expectations limited to what you read about it in the blogs.
 The crisscross lanes of the area with colourful quarters meet at a junction which used to be a gathering place and a place arranged for the community feasts or a celebration, just like in any old Portuguese colony.
 The only white building, that is a chapel, is located at this junction.
 The chapel has the crucifix that was once placed in the Palace of Goa.
 One of the unusual features of the Jesus’ image on the crucifix is that his eyes are open.